MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 3. Digest emails are turned on by default and are sent to your primary email address.
 To stop receiving the weekly digest, change the **Send a weekly digest of my messages** setting to **Off**. <br/><br/>Email notification for major updates is a separate control.
 If you want to receive email notices about major updates, verify that **Send me emails for major updates** is **On**.
 Change the setting to **Off** to stop getting email about major updates. <br/><br/>To receive email notices about data privacy messages, verify that **Send me emails for data privacy messages** is **On**.
 To stop receiving these notices, change the setting to **Off**.
 (Data privacy messages are not included in the weekly digest.)<br/><br/>You can select or clear your primary email address, but you can't change it.
 To specify other email addresses to which the weekly email summary is sent, verify that **Send a weekly digest of my messages** is **On**.
 Enter the email address for an Office 365 group or a distribution list if more than two people should get the digest email.

 4. Select **Save** to keep your changes.<br/>

+::: moniker-end

+::: moniker range="o365-21vianet"

+1. Select **Edit Message center preferences** at the top of Message center.

+2. Make sure that the toggle is set to **On** for each service that you want to monitor.
+Use the toggle to change the setting to **Off** for the services you want to filter out of your Message center view.

+3. Digest emails are turned on by default and are sent to your primary email address.
+To stop receiving the weekly digest, change the **Send a weekly digest of my messages** setting to **Off**. <br/><br/>Email notification for major updates is a separate control.
+If you want to receive email notices about major updates, verify that **Send me emails for major updates** is **On**.
+Change the setting to **Off** to stop getting email about major updates. <br/><br/>To receive email notices about data privacy messages, verify that **Send me emails for data privacy messages** is **On**.
+To stop receiving these notices, change the setting to **Off**.
+(Data privacy messages are not included in the weekly digest.)<br/><br/>You can select or clear your primary email address, but you can't change it.
+To specify other email addresses to which the weekly email summary is sent, verify that **Send a weekly digest of my messages** is **On**.
+Enter the email address for an Office 365 group or a distribution list if more than two people should get the digest email.

+4. Select **Save** to keep your changes.<br/>

+::: moniker-end

 #### Display messages in your preferred language